anttisalonen/progbook/rst/hiscore_table.rst

     stored_data = r.lrange(key, 0, -1)

 The "lrange" function takes three parameters: the key, start index and end index, which, if negatively indexed, counts from the end.
-In other words, pssing 0 and -1 as the indices we fetch the full list.
+In other words, passing 0 and -1 as the indices we fetch the full list.
 The variable "stored_data" now holds a list of strings, each string being JSON data.

 *Exercise*: In your handler function, read all the data for the relevant key in a variable.
 You need to use "request.get.args()" to get the GET parameter.